khpeng/fullstack-learning/README.md

   format of data, specify data type of each colum safer to manipulate data

-  check or remove duplicate from existing table
+  how to check or remove duplicate from existing table?

   view is virtual table which doesn't include actual data. we store query in view not data why use view? query in it when created. user can acess the view but deny acess to the table materialize view. (adv level

   insert into view